octobercms/docs/3.x/cms/themes/partials.md

 <p>This is a partial</p>
 ```

-A [Configuration](themes.md#oc-configuration-section) section is optional for partials and can contain the optional **description** parameter which is displayed in the backend user interface.
+A configuration section is optional for partials and can contain the optional **description** parameter that is displayed in the backend user interface.
 This example shows a partial with a description defined.

 ```twig
 description = "Demo partial"